The Sea in World History

 Exploration, Travel, and Trade

-The sea has played a key role in shaping human history, having provided a path for exploration and trade, fostered the creation of colonies and empires, served as the setting for battles that changed the world, and figured prominently in literature, art, and legends.
+The sea has played a key role in shaping human history, having provided a path for exploration and trade, fostered the creation of colonies and empires, and figured in literature, art, and legends.

 This two-volume set documents the essential role of the sea and maritime activity across history, from travel and food production to commerce and conquest.